The Clear Edge

 Why it happens: Busiest months feel like the worst time for a 3-hour strategic review.

-Why it’s expensive: Busiest months are when strategy drifts most.
-You’re executing without validation that the execution serves the strategy.
-By the time you notice drift, you’ve wasted 8-12 weeks of effort in the wrong direction.
+Why it’s expensive: Busiest months are when strategy drifts the most.
+You’re executing without checking whether the execution serves the strategy.
+By the time you notice the drift, you’ve spent 8–12 weeks working hard in the wrong direction.

 When you’re too busy for strategic review, you’re too busy to notice you’re busy executing the wrong strategy.